The Handling of Sensitive Credit Card / Debit Card Data

 Concerning the handling of your sensitive credit card or debit card information (which we generally obtain verbally over the telephone); we are fully PCI-compliant, and we are audited annually, to insure that we handle your payment data in a totally secure and private manner, and that it remains fully secured and protected at all times.
 We are required to pay a significant annual fee to confirm that we pass the test of this audited compliance.

 We do not store your credit or debit card data on our own computers, though our online merchant processing bank which runs the charge does store your credit card data, as would always be the case when ordering anything from any merchant anywhere.

 Our office computer that performs all credit or debit card charges, as well as the files containing all of our customer records, are accessible by only one person.
-The office is located in Orlando, Florida, on the seventh floor, in a room protected by multiple high-security “non-pickable” MEDECO 6-pin double-cylinder locks, and two separate security systems, with full perimeter and motion detectors, and wireless and battery backups, that are monitored 24 hours-a-day.
-The entire building itself is also in a gated area with a 24-hour live guard manning the gatehouse, and another guard doing all-night security patrols on-site.
+The office is located in Orlando, Florida, in a room protected by multiple high-security “non-pickable” MEDECO 6-pin double-cylinder locks, and two separate security systems, with full perimeter and motion detectors, and wireless and battery backups, that are monitored 24 hours-a-day.
+The entire building itself is also in a gated area.

 Concerning Receipts / Invoices